AI for Therapists

 1. Session Notes & Documentation

 After each session, dictate or type quick bullet points about what happened.
-OpenClaw transforms them into properly formatted SOAP, DAP, or BIRP notes — with the right clinical language, CPT codes, and treatment plan references.
+Claude Code transforms them into properly formatted SOAP, DAP, or BIRP notes — with the right clinical language, CPT codes, and treatment plan references.
 You review, edit if needed, and sign.
 What used to take 15-20 minutes per client now takes 3.

 2. Appointment Scheduling & Reminders